DIYbiosphere/sphere/docs/about/organization.md

 # Organization
 The [repository] for the project is maintained by volunteer contributors and is managed by the [DIYbiosphere organization] in GitHub; which allows for a more fluid and open management.
 Anyone can become a member, you just need to [apply for membership].

-# Overview of DIYbiosphere
-The project (code and database) is maintained by the DIYbiosphere [organization] in GitHub, which allows for a more fluid and open management.
-The project is supported collectively by _members_, _collaborators_, and _contributors_

 > Only members with owner privileges for an organization or admin privilefes for a repository can add outside collaborators to a repository.

 Adding members to a team: people with owner or team maintainer permissions can add organization members to teams. https://help.github.com/articles/adding-organization-members-to-a-team/